New Trader Basics

-Begin by learning some basic trading concepts that all traders should know but few practice.
-No matter what you trade or what trading style you use:
+Start with a strong foundation before you begin trading and build your trading as a business.
+Learn the basic trading concepts that all traders should know but few practice, regardless of what you trade or what style you use.

 1. Use a Trading Plan.